aninternetian/models_to_sdf/readme.md

 Artist exports models with textures into one folder

 Folder contents:
-- Model base meshes (supports .dae or .obj)
+- Model base meshes (supports .obj only)
 - Model joints/wheels or parts meshes
 - Collision model meshes (low poly)
 - Model textures (recommended to use .png)